-These customer journey touchpoints indicate what happens after the final purchase.
+These are customer journey touchpoints that indicate what happens after the final purchase.
 It includes key touchpoints like:

 No wonders why newsletters are one of the best customer touchpoint examples.
 They are a great way to keep your customers informed and give them added value in the form of interesting content and valuable tips.

 Newsletters are to give customers updates pertaining to your business, products, and services.

 How does the newsletter act as the best customer journey touchpoint after purchase from the B2B or B2C companies?

 - Drive sales conversions: You can advertise your company’s new products and services in your newsletters, and explain the benefits of each product or service.
 You can send new product information and triggered-based content to all your customers.